Tail-GAN: Learning to Simulate Tail Risk Scenarios: Abstract

 \section{Abstract}

-The estimation of loss distributions for dynamic portfolios requires the simulation of scenarios representing realistic joint dynamics of their components, with particular importance devoted to the simulation of {\it tail risk} scenarios.
-We propose a novel data-driven approach that utilizes Generative Adversarial Network (GAN) architecture and exploits the joint elicitability property of Value-at-Risk (VaR) and Expected Shortfall (ES).
-Our proposed approach is capable of learning to simulate price scenarios that preserve tail risk features for benchmark trading strategies, including consistent statistics such as VaR and ES.
+The estimation of loss distributions for dynamic portfolios requires the simulation of scenarios representing realistic joint dynamics of their components.
+We propose a novel data-driven approach for simulating realistic, high-dimensional multi-asset scenarios, focusing on accurately representing tail risk for a class of static and dynamic trading strategies.
+We exploit the joint elicitability property of Value-at-Risk (VaR) and Expected Shortfall (ES) to design a Generative Adversarial Network (GAN) that learns to simulate price scenarios preserving these tail risk features.
+We demonstrate the performance of our algorithm on synthetic and market data sets through detailed numerical experiments.
+In contrast to previously proposed data-driven scenario generators, our proposed method correctly captures tail risk for a broad class of trading strategies and demonstrates strong generalization capabilities.
+In addition, combining our method with principal component analysis of the input data enhances its scalability to large-dimensional multi-asset time series, setting our framework apart from the univariate settings commonly considered in the literature.

-We prove a universal approximation theorem for our generator for a broad class of risk measures.
-In addition, we show that the training of the GAN may be formulated as a max-min game, leading to a more effective approach for training.
-Our numerical experiments show that, in contrast to other data-driven scenario generators, our proposed scenario simulation method correctly captures tail risk for both static and dynamic portfolios.